James Brolin: Television

 Actress Connie Sellecca said of Brolin's on-screen chemistry with her on Hotel, "I remember instantly feeling comfortable with Jim, and that's the thing that Jim has as to women, most women, they need to feel safe, and Jim gets that."
-She also said, "To have him in a different role and have that confidence, it was a wonderful experience."
+Sellecca also said, "To have him in a different role and have that confidence, it was a wonderful experience."
 After the show's cancellation, Sellecca continues to be good friends with Brolin.
 In 1992, her mentor was in attendance at her wedding to John Tesh.

 As the new decade approached, Brolin starred in both Angel Falls for CBS and Extreme for ABC, although neither matched the popularity of his earlier series.

 In 1997, Brolin's luck changed with the syndicated television series Pensacola: Wings of Gold.
 He played the role of Lt.
 Col. Bill "Raven" Kelly, whose job was to teach young Marines in a special unit, before being promoted to work with a group of talented Marine fighter pilots.
 Brolin served as an executive producer and director on the series.
-In 2000, however, the show was cancelled after 66 episodes due to low ratings.
+However, the show was cancelled in 2000 after 66 episodes due to low ratings.

-In 1997, he also hosted Beyond Belief: Fact or Fiction, a television series that shows five stories which have to do with the paranormal and supernatural.
+In 1997, Brolin also hosted Beyond Belief: Fact or Fiction, a television series that shows five stories which have to do with the paranormal and supernatural.
 Jonathan Frakes took his place after the first season of the show.

-In 1997, Brolin guest-starred on Roseanne.
+That same year, Brolin guest-starred on Roseanne.
 In Part 1 ("Lanford's Elite"), Roseanne & Jackie go to a luncheon at the Lanford Country Club, where they meet the son of their old boss Edgar Wellman Jr. (Brolin) of the Wellman Plastics factory.
 It appears that the factory is in need of financial help and Roseanne's money could save the factory.
 In Part 2 ("Some Enchanted Merger"), once the Wellman Plastics buyout is completed, Roseanne is at a loss for what to do when a mutual attraction springs between herself and Wellman.